Outdoor Track & Field - Boys Varsity

 BAYSIDE ACADEMY BOYS VARSITY OUTDOOR TRACK & FIELD

 With Bayside Academy’s Mission Statement and Core Values in mind, our goal through Bayside Academy Outdoor Track and Field is to continue the excellence established in the past and press on to achieve our best today.
-Our program competes in the AHSAA at the 3A classification for athletes in the 7th through 12th grade, from beginners to multiple season performers.
+Our program competes in the AHSAA at the 5A classification for athletes in the 7th through 12th grade, from beginners to multiple season performers.
 Each athlete should seek to do their best, give 100% effort in all that they do, and encourage one another not just in our sport.
 To do this, we will do all things with TEAM as our focus, although training will be individualized based on the ability and experience of the athlete.
 Our athletes will not only train together to become better competitors but learn how and why the training they do develops them into a stronger athlete and person.
 We will hold to this COMMITMENT as our sense of responsibility and respect to self and others, striving for excellence in all of our endeavors.

-These three words and descriptions will be our point of emphasis this year!
+These three words and descriptions will be our point of emphasis this year:

 -